 3. Showcase your company’s milestones, overall vision and future plans

-4. Include any other relevant details
+4. Include any other relevant details like funding sources and strategic objectives

 This gray business proposal example has a detailed yet short executive summary including some social proof in the form of clients they’ve worked with: